-Before you make the decision to reapply, it is important to discuss the issues that contributed to the results of your previous application with one or more of the advisors in Pre-Professional Programs and Advising.
+Before you make the decision to reapply, it is important to meet with a Pre-Professional advisor to discuss possible issues regarding your previous application.
 Prior to your appointment, please consider the following questions:

 - Were your cumulative GPA and science GPA competitive?
-Have you taken additional undergraduate or graduate coursework to supplement your current academic record?
+If not, have you taken additional undergraduate or graduate coursework to supplement your current academic record?

 - Was your MCAT competitive?
-Will you have taken a new MCAT and will you be able to have it introduced at a early point in the application process?
+If not, will you retake the MCAT and be able to have it introduced at an early point in the application process?

 - Have you continued patient-related experiences and/or community service involvements to continue to demonstrate your passion for a healthcare career?